andrewlin1368/Navigating-a-Maze/README.md

 2. undoing (backtracking from) an action, for example the “undo” button on most text editors or the “back” button on a browser

-## Programming Exercise, Part 1
-a.
-Download the starter code for this part of the project.
-It contains a partial solution for the problem of a robot finding its way out of a warehouse. <br />
-FILES: MazePath.cxx, MazePath.h, and MazePath.cpp <br />
-b.
-Complete the directionsOut() member function of the MazePath class and the overloaded output operator in the Path class. <br />
-c.
-Use the MazePathTest program to check whether your solution is correct. <br />
-d.
-Add a test to the MazePathTest program for the following steps: <br />
-“NESWNESWNESWNESW” (you have to figure out the solution and compare to it using assert; just look at the other tests in the MazePathTest program to understand how a test is written for a specific input value).

-## Programming Exercise, Part 2
-Write a client program that will let the user enter a path into the maze and it will output the sequence of reverse steps to get out.
-The program should loop until the user decides to quit.
-Validate that the user does not enter invalid input (only N, S, W, and E should be part of the input string.)

 ## Navigating a Maze
 Assume that we have not been given the steps that the robot took to go inside a maze and we